Kids Town Staff

 Ana has worked at KYCC since 2006.
 She previously worked at Immanuel Presbyterian School and has a degree in Child Development.
 Born in Sonora, Mexico, she understands children from diverse backgrounds.
 She is dedicated to helping every child develop with a healthy body and a positive attitude.
 She brings childcare experience that she gained from raising seven children of her own.
 Ana enjoys feeling that she is growing as a teacher every day.

-Luz Favela, Willow Classroom Assistant Teacher
+Luz Favela, Maple Classroom Assistant Teacher

 Nely Rojo, Maple Classroom Teacher/Family Advocate